-But hey.
-I took statistics.
-And I’ve been a school-based SLP for a good while.
-Those two things help me know that this little sample isn’t representative of what happens out there in the trenches.
-Tokens of appreciation, little things that let people know that you see them and the important work they’re doing, they can sometimes be hard to come by.
-I don’t believe that’s because the world is full of cold-hearted robots.
-It’s because life is busy and stressful and with so many demands on our time, it is quite easy to let non-essential tasks (those that don’t involve the federal government, for instance) fall to the bottom of the to-do list.
+Many bosses, school administrators included, use this time of year as an opportunity to do something to show appreciation for their staff.
+Treats in mailboxes, hosting a happy hour on the last day of school, and tucking gift cards inside little notes are all acknowledgments of the important work that front-line staff does daily.
+But these tokens of appreciation, small things that let people know that they are seen and appreciated, can sometimes be hard to come by.
+This is not because the world is full of cold-hearted admin robots.
+It’s because life is busy and stressful, and with so many demands on our time, it is quite easy to let non-essential tasks (those that don’t involve federal IDEA requirements, for instance) fall to the bottom of the to-do list.

-Staff recognition, though, should be on the top of your list.
-Well, maybe not the tippy top, what with that federal government thing, but right up there anyway.
+Staff appreciation, though, should be on the top of every admin’s to-do list.
 Consider the following excerpt from a Forbes report on an employee survey by Glassdoor:

 “53% of employees would stay at their company longer if they felt more appreciation from their boss.
 In addition, 81% said they’re motivated to work harder when their boss shows appreciation for their work.